 Gluten is the framework that holds bubbles in place.
 If it’s weak, the dough spreads instead of rising.

-- Dough tears easily
+- Dough tears instead of stretching thin

-- No windowpane when stretched
+- No clear windowpane

-- Loaf spreads wide instead of lifting upward
+- Loaf bakes wider instead of taller

 Often mistaken for “too wet,” this is frequently a development issue, not a hydration issue.